impostorsguides/impostorsguides.github.io/rbenv/part-2/2-p-content.md

 The code inside those outer parentheses, `$(list_executable_names | sort -u)`, is command substitution.
 This code populates the `registered_shims` list with the return value of the `list_executable_names` function we defined above.
 That return value is the executable contents of each of RBENV's version directories.

-The call to `sort -u` was added as part of [this PR](https://github.com/rbenv/rbenv/pull/636){:target="_blank" rel="noopener"}, whose goal was to speed up the execution of the shim generation process.  `sort -u` eliminates identical executable names from the list of shims to generate, before generating those shims.
+The call to `sort -u` was added as part of [this PR](https://github.com/rbenv/rbenv/pull/636){:target="_blank" rel="noopener" }, whose goal was to speed up the execution of the shim generation process.  `sort -u` eliminates identical executable names from the list of shims to generate, before generating those shims.

 So if a person has 10 Ruby versions installed via RBENV, and each version has its own copy of the `rails` gem installed, the code only registers the `rails` gem once.
 Which means only one `rails` shim will get created.

 <div style="margin: 2em; border-bottom: 1px solid grey"></div>

 Returning to the `shellcheck` line.
-This line disables [the shellcheck rule defined here](https://www.shellcheck.net/wiki/SC2207){:target="_blank" rel="noopener"}.
+This line disables [the shellcheck rule defined here](https://www.shellcheck.net/wiki/SC2207){:target="_blank" rel="noopener" }.
 This rule prevents the shell "...from doing unwanted splitting and glob expansion, and therefore avoid(s) problems with output containing spaces or special characters."

 Here's the intention behind the rule.
 Let's say we have a command, `mycommand`, which generates some output with spaces and special characters: